farisachugthai/viconf/.config/nvim/README.rst

 inputted by setting only the ``full`` or ``list`` options.

 Then if you hit ``wildchar`` a second time, drop the longest option.
-If i hit tab twice in a row, I want you to start autopopulating the command line
+If i hit tab twice in a row, I want you to start auto-populating the command line

 Insert Mode Completion